andrewcbancroft/datadaylife-blog/_posts/2018-01-08-what-types-of-data-analysis-are-there.md

 ---
-title: What Kinds of Data Analysis Are There?
+title: What Types of Data Analysis Are There?
 excerpt: "How can we categorize the data analyses we do?
 How are they related, and does one kind of analysis set you up for another?
 Let's explore..."
 layout: single
 toc: true